ocpi/ocpi/credentials.md

 ## PUT

-Updates the server's credentials to the client's system and switch to the version that contains this credentials endpoint.
+Updates the server's credentials to the client's system and switches to the version that contains this credentials endpoint.
 The server should also fetch the client's endpoints for this version.

 If successful, the server responds with the client's (potentially updated) credentials to the server's system.